-In this course, students will analyze the basic of electronic medical concepts records management and the basic functions of an electronic health record.
+In this course, students will analyze the basic concepts of electronic medical records management and the basic functions of an electronic health record.
 They will discuss the importance of using electronic medical records (EHR) in medical offices and hospitals.
 They will examine compliance regulations, as well as legal and ethical principles for the use of information and technology resources in the healthcare industry.
 They will describe primary public health objectives related to electronic medical records.
 (This course includes the use of a simulator).

 (Pre-requisite: MEBC 1000, MEBC 1011L, MEBC 1100, MEBC 1120) (Co-requisites: MEBC 1130, MEBC 1300)

-MESE 1010: Medical Terminology: 3 credits

-In this course, students will value the importance of using medical terminology correctly among healthcare professionals and its study for establishing a connection with the anatomy of the human body.
+MESE 1010: Medical Terminology: 3 credits In this course, students will value the importance of using medical terminology correctly among healthcare professionals and its study for establishing a connection with the anatomy of the human body.
 They will analyze the meaning of medical term segments and their relationship with anatomy, health conditions, and procedures or treatments performed on patients.
 Likewise, they will apply medical terminology used in various branches of healthcare, such as physiology and pathology.
 (Pre-requisites: BIOL 1010, 2000 or BIOL 1200 or BIOL 2010)

-MESE 2031L: Medical Billing, Electronic Record and Laboratory: 2 credits office or other health service environment.
+MESE 2031L: Medical Billing, Electronic Record and Laboratory: 2 credits

+In this course, students will discuss the basic concepts of manual or electronic invoicing in the office or other health service environment.
 Students will examine the procedures for handling billing and processing each of the health services provided to patients.
 In addition, they collect the information required to identify the following in their clinical record: diagnosis, procedure and treatment offered to the patient, either manually or electronically.
 (Pre-requisites: BIOL 1010, BIOL 2000, DEAS 1500, DEAS 1511L, DEAS 2600, DEAS 2611L, DEAS 2920, DEAS 2921L)